 - Visible gardens that influence the community

 - Judges may disqualify, without notification, any garden at any duration of the contest that does not meet contest criteria.

 - No employees or family members of Roger’s Gardens or contest sponsors

 - Previous winners may not compete at the same address

 - Rogers Gardens California Friendly® Gardening Solutions Contest:

-How to Enter: Beginning February 24, 2017, please submit three photos of your font landscape through our entry form, we will then post the photos on our Roger’s Gardens Facebook page.
+How to Enter: Beginning February 21, 2018, please submit three photos of your font landscape through our entry form, we will then post the photos on our Roger’s Gardens website and Facebook page.
 Entrants are encouraged to have their family, friends, and colleagues vote for their photo on the Roger’s Gardens website from May 14 – June 1 at 12 PM.
 This will dramatically help your chances of winning one of our many cash prizes!

 Winner Selection: The winner will be selected by California Friendly® Gardening Solutions Judges; the top 7 photos posted with the most “likes” on the Roger’s Gardens website will be 7 out of 10 finalists.
 3 of the 10 finalists will be hand chosen by our judges with the remaining 5 to be selected by public vote on the Roger’s Gardens website.
-Voting will conclude on Friday, June 9, 2017.
+Voting will conclude on Friday, June 1, 2018 at 12 PM.
 By participating in the contest, entrant certifies that his/her photo is original and does not contain any material that would violate or infringe upon the rights of any third party, including copyrights, trademarks, or rights of privacy or publicity.
-Sponsor reserves the right in its sole and unfettered discretion to disqualify any entry that it believes contains obscene, offensive, or inappropriate content, that does not comply with these official rules, or that is not consistent with the spirit or theme of the contest and will not post it to Roger’s Gardens Facebook page.
+Sponsor reserves the right in its sole and unfettered discretion to disqualify any entry that it believes contains obscene, offensive, or inappropriate content, that does not comply with these official rules, or that is not consistent with the spirit or theme of the contest and will not post it to Roger’s Gardens website or Facebook page.
 Winners consent to having use of submitted photos, in addition to agreement of additional photos taken.

 The top 10 finalists will be notified via e-mail, at Roger’s Gardens discretion, and announced on Roger’s Gardens website and Facebook page on or about June 6, 2018.